pslucas0212/Part-7-Provisioning-a-RHEL-8.3-VM-from-Satellite/README.md

 ![Operating Systems](/images/sat97b.png)

 Now click the Interfaces tab.
-You should see that Satellite has already asked for an ip address from our DHCP server.
-You click the blue Submit button to start the provisioning process.
+You should see that Satellite has already assigned an ip addressto our new RHEL VM.
+You can now click the blue Submit button to start the provisioning process.

 ![Interfaces](/images/sat98a.png)